Sometimes, a spinoff

 - Buffy in turn was far more popular than the film from which it originated.
 Then again it is a re-tool and neither share any connection outside of name and concept.

-- As for the comics, Angel and Faith (the main spin-off, a Spiritual Successor to Angel) has become more popular than the regular Buffy the Vampire Slayer: Season 9 series.
+- As for the comics, Angel and Faith (the main spin-off, a Spiritual Successor to the Angel comics) has become more popular than the regular Buffy the Vampire Slayer: Season 9 series.
+This is at least in part due to the fact that some of the more popular characters were Put on a Bus in the main series to get their own series/mini-series (Angel/Faith, Spike, and Willow).

 - Good Times (Maude; itself a spinoff of All in the Family)